0xStarlight/OS-Lab/Stage-17/1-Program-Loader.md

+# Summary

+The exec system call is a program loader in eXpOS.
+When executed, it deallocates all pages used by the invoking process, including heap, user stack, and code pages.
+The page table of the invoking process is also invalidated.
+The Exit Process function in the process manager module is called to deallocate pages and terminate the current process.
+After this, exec reclaims the user area page for its own execution and acquires two heap, two stack, and the required number of code pages for the new process.
+The Get Free Page function in the memory manager module is then invoked to acquire new pages, which are updated in the page table.
+Code blocks for the new process are loaded from the disk to the memory pages obtained.
+Finally, exec initializes the IP value of the new process on top of its user stack and initiates execution of the newly loaded process in user mode.
+The Exit Process function deallocates all pages of a given process, while Free Page Table invalidates all page table entries of a given process and frees its corresponding pages.
+Free User Area Page frees the user area page of a given process and releases its resources, such as files and semaphores, acquired by the process.
+Release Page decrements the value in the memory free list corresponding to a page number given as an argument, while Get Free Page acquires new pages for a new process.

+---
+# Starting
 ## What does a program loader do?

 1. **Input**: The `exec` system call takes the name of an executable file as its input.
 This file should already exist on the computer's disk.